Losilof39/glDoom/README.md

 1. Remove all unused code and make code more readable

 2. OpenGL renderer:
-   -   Draw intermission
-   -   Fix masked walls occluding walls behind it
+   -   Unload all VAO, VBO and texture data before loading new level
    -   Add dynamic point lights

-4. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL
+4. Increasing the vanilla limits, adding support for No Rest For The Living and SIGIL

 Plus more!